cxiong1/demos/pyqt5/README.md

 ## Tutorial and user guide

-Upon first launching the application you should be greeted with a screen that looks like this
+Upon first launching the application you should be greeted with a screen that looks like this.
+The screen has been marked with 4 numbers and their respective purpose will be explained below.

 ![start screen](readmeimgs/start.png)

 The application is split up into 4 sections.